 - You’re enrolled in individual health insurance, like an Obamacare plan;

-- You rely on a Christian health ministry, short-term insurance, or no insurance at all;
+- You rely on a Christian health ministry, short-term insurance, or have no insurance at all;

 - You’re using COBRA, retiree insurance, or health insurance from a previous job; or